The Complete Service Reminder Guide (Including Free Templates!)

 Knowing why you’re sending service reminders, and how they can help you and your customers, will motivate you to do them right.
+This why we’re starting with settling on a few good reasons for them in our service reminder guide.
 However, there’s not a lot of research or literature on the effectiveness of reminders in the field service industry.
-That’s why we decided to hop outside the box and research how well reminders work for other industries.
+So we decided to hop outside the box and research how well reminders work for other industries.
 Here are some of the results we found:

 - Veterinarian practices: A free reminder service offered to vets by Partners for Healthy Pets resulted in 8.5 percent of all inactive clients bringing their pets in for a veterinary appointment.
 Response rates were highest among senior pet owners; maybe it will work the same way for customers with older installations and conductors!

 - Sports Marketing: A sports and entertainment marketing company sent a text reminder to customers who hadn’t converted on a gift offer.
 The result: The response rate increased by 30%.

 - Medicine: According to an article on OneReach website, ‘A study published in the Journal of Taibah University Medical Sciences found that non attendance rates at general medicine and neurology clinics were “significantly lower” compared to the control groups that didn’t receive appointment reminders.’

 From these and other studies we’ve researched, we can safely assume that reminders work across industries.
 A final note on the “why” is to remember that reminders are part of your service.
 You may fear you’re annoying customers with emails or texts reminding them to inspect their wiring installation, but in reality you’re doing them a favor.
 Without your reminders, they may wind up with no electricity in the middle of winter, expired alarm certificates, or worse.